 Walking into the grocery store with a list that you spent five minutes on is a good way to end up with a cart full of stuff you don’t need and blowing your budget.
 Or worse: forgetting half the things you came to get in the first place.
 (Been there, done that.)

 I used to approach my to-do list for the day that way.

 I’d spend five minutes in the morning scribbling out everything I need to get done.
 And for the rest of the day, I’d be in a complete frenzy trying to cross off everything on the list.

 Then I realized that wasn’t how I wanted to start (or complete) my days.
 And my panic-to-get-it-all-done routine didn’t make me any more productive.

 So I shifted gears and started making my to-do list at the end of the day.

-Do you have a productivity hack or tip that’s made your mompreneur life easier?
+Now, do you have a productivity hack or tip that’s made your work at home mom life easier?
 Tell me about it in the comments.

 Pin and share this post if it helped you and of course, grab your free time tracker worksheets in the Resource Library if you haven’t yet!